zhenkewu/CFRL/JOSS/paper.md

 core, counterfactual fairness views the observed states and rewards as biased proxies of the (unobserved) true underlying states and rewards, where the bias is often a result of the observed sensitive attribute.
-In this light, the sequential data preprocessing algorithm ensures counterfactual fairness by removing this bias from the input offline trajectories.
+In this light, the data preprocessing algorithm ensures counterfactual fairness by removing this bias from the input offline trajectories.